 There are two (2) schemes for foreigners to apply for Singapore Permanent Residency (PR).
 The first scheme would be the Form 4A Scheme for Professionals, Technical Personnel and Skilled Workers (PTS).
 This scheme is eligible for any foreigners holding the following passes:

-With a plummeting birth rate and ageing population, it might seem odd that such a high number of Singapore permanent residency (PR) applications get rejected.
+With a plummeting birth rate and ageing population, it might seem odd that such a high number of Singapore Permanent Resident (PR) applications get rejected.
 The truth is, immigration is a complex topic with many factors at play.
 Getting a PR in Singapore is not as easy as it seems.
-There is a long list of requirements for PR acceptance by the Singaporean government, which can be daunting for applicants.
+There is a long list of requirements for PR acceptance stipulated by the Singaporean government, which can be daunting for applicants.

 That’s where we come in.
-In this blog, we offer insight into getting PR in Singapore as well as the more common reasons that PR applications tend to get rejected.
+In this blog, we offer insight into getting a Singapore PR as well as the more common reasons behind the rejection of applications.
 Our Immigration Specialists have a deep understanding of the system, leveraging this knowledge to help expatriates from across the globe discover a new life in Singapore.
-Read more here and get in touch if you have any questions!
+Read more below and get in touch if you have any questions!

-Singapore is deemed as one of the safest countries to live in, especially amongst the other Southeast Asian countries.
-Throughout the years, Singapore has gained world class recognition in the following:
+Singapore is deemed as one of the safest countries to live in, especially amongst other Southeast Asian countries.
+Throughout the years, Singapore has gained world-class recognition in the following:

 - No. 1 Investment destination in Asia

 - The world’s easiest place to do business

-- Best business environment in Asia Pacific and the world
+- Best business environment in the Asia Pacific and the world

-- Top 6 in the world for least corruption in the economy
+- Top 6 in the world for the least corruption in the economy

 - The most transparent country in the world